- Types of Tax on Mutual Funds

 The capital gain, Rs.
-100 in this case, will be the income that is taxable.
+100, in this case, will be the taxable income.

-Also, it is important to note that one incurs capital gain tax only when the asset is sold.
-If you continue to stay invested, you will not have to pay capital gains tax every year.
+Also, it is important to note that one incurs capital gain tax only when it is sold.
+If you continue to stay invested, you will not have to pay mutual funds capital gains tax.

 We will delve into both of these momentarily.
-In the meantime, let’s look at how a dividend payout impacts your taxes.
+In the meantime, let’s look at how a mutual fund dividend payout impacts your taxes.

 If you invest in a mutual fund with a dividend payout option, you will receive timely payments in the form of dividends.

-Whenever a dividend option mutual fund makes a profit, that profit gets distributed among investors (as per the number of units held by each investor) as dividend payments (after tax deductions).
+Whenever a dividend option mutual fund makes a profit, that profit gets distributed among investors (as per the number of units held by each investor) as dividend payments.

-There is one major difference between mutual funds that offer a growth option and mutual funds that offer a dividend payout option.
+There is one significant difference between mutual funds that offer a growth option and mutual funds that offer a dividend payout option.
 And that is the option of reinvesting your returns.

 In the case of growth funds, your return on investment is automatically reinvested back into the fund.
 These mutual funds don’t offer any payouts in between.
 Over a period of time, this significantly increases the net asset value (NAV) of your investment.

 In the case of dividends, you can opt for dividend payout or choose to reinvest your dividends back into the fund.
-If you choose to receive dividend payouts, the NAV of your plan reduces to the extent of dividends paid and that reduces the overall NAV of your investment.
+If you choose to receive dividend payouts, the NAV of your plan reduces the extent of dividends paid.
+It reduces the overall NAV of your investment.

 If you choose to reinvest your dividends, the mutual fund purchases additional units to the extent of dividends declared.

-If you want to invest in mutual funds for long-term, wealth-generating purposes, growth option mutual funds are your best bet.
+If you want to invest in mutual funds for the long-term, and for wealth generation, growth option mutual funds are your best bet.

 For this very reason, Scripbox recommends only growth option mutual funds.
 You can learn more about it here.

-Key Factors that Determine the Taxation of Mutual Funds.
+Key Factors that Determine the Taxation of Mutual Funds in India

-There are two important factors that determine how mutual funds are taxed in India.
-One of them is the type of mutual fund scheme and the other is the duration of your investment.
+Two essential factors determine how mutual funds are taxed in India.
+One of them is the type of mutual fund scheme, and the other is the duration of your investment.

 Type of Mutual Fund Scheme

+Income tax on mutual funds in India depends on the type of mutual fund.
 You might already be aware that mutual funds are broadly categorized into equity mutual funds and debt mutual funds.
-Since we have extensively talked about the differences between these two types of funds on our Scripbox blog, we’ll keep this bit brief.
+Since we have extensively talked about the differences between these two types of funds on our Scripbox blog, we’ll keep this brief.

 Equity mutual funds mostly invest in equity shares and stocks trading in the stock market.
 Since they are subject to market volatility, they carry a higher degree of risk.
-You can learn more about equity mutual funds here.
+Within equity funds, the popular ones are large caps, mid-caps, and small-cap mutual funds.
+You can also learn more about equity mutual funds here.

-Debt mutual funds, on the other hand, invest in relatively safer investment options such as government bonds, corporate bonds, etc.that offer a fixed return.
-You can learn more about debt mutual funds here.
+On the other hand, debt mutual funds invest in relatively safer investment options such as government bonds, corporate bonds, etc.that offer a fixed return.
+Liquid funds, short-duration funds, and income funds are just a few types of debt funds.
+You can also learn more about debt mutual funds here.

 Duration of Your Investment

-The duration of your investment, also known as the holding period, largely determines how your taxes are calculated.
+The duration of your investment, also known as the holding period, largely determines how income tax on mutual funds is calculated.
 The holding period of your investments can either be short-term or long-term.

-In the case of equity mutual funds, an investment tenure less than 1 year (12 months) is considered short-term.
+In the case of equity mutual funds, an investment tenure less than one year (12 months) is considered short-term.
 Any investment over one year is considered long-term.

 In the case of debt mutual funds, an investment tenure of up to 3 years (36 months) is considered short-term.
 Any investment over a period of 3 years is considered long-term.

-If equity investments are sold under one year, the returns are treated as short-term capital gains (STCG) and taxed at 15%.
+If equity investments are sold under one year, the fund returns are treated as short term capital gains (STCG).
+These are subject to short term capital gain tax of 15% (plus 4% cess).
 Equity investments that are redeemed after one year are considered long-term capital gains (LTCG).
 The LTCG of up to Rs.
-1 lakh is tax-free, whereas LTCG over Rs.
-1 lakh is taxed at the rate of 10% without any indexation benefit.
+1 lakh is tax-free, whereas gains over Rs.
+1 lakh is subject to LTCG tax of 10% (plus 4% cess) without any indexation benefit.

-Equity-Linked Saving Scheme (ELSS) is another equity scheme that deserves to be mentioned here.
+Equity-Linked Saving Scheme (ELSS funds) is another equity scheme that deserves to be mentioned here.
 It is the most efficient tax saving scheme under Section 80C.
-ELSS has a lock-in period of 3 years.
+ELSS mutual funds have a lock-in period of 3 years.

-Taxation of debt mutual funds is very different from that of equity mutual funds.
+Taxation on debt mutual funds is very different from that of equity mutual funds.

-As previously mentioned, If debt investments are sold under three years, they are considered short-term capital gains.
-These gains are then added to the income of the investor and taxed as per the income tax slab applicable to the investor.
+As previously mentioned, If debt investment is sold under three years, they are considered as short term capital gain.
+This short term capital gain is then added to the investor’s income and taxed as per the income tax slab applicable to the investor.

-The debt investments sold after three years will be considered long-term capital gains and taxed at 20% with indexation benefit.
+The debt investments sold after three years will be considered long-term capital gains.
+These are subject to the LTCG tax of 20% with indexation benefit.

-The indexation benefit is what makes investing in debt mutual funds particularly attractive for investors looking for tax-efficient investment options.
+The indexation benefit makes investing in debt mutual funds particularly attractive for investors looking for tax-efficient investment options.

 In short, indexation helps in reducing tax as it inflates the purchase cost.
-Indexation achieves this by adjusting capital gains to cost inflation index (CII). it is important to note that indexation is applicable only on long-term capital gains earned on non-equity oriented mutual funds.
+Indexation achieves this by adjusting capital gains to the cost inflation index (CII).
+It is important to note that indexation applies only to long-term capital gains earned on non-equity oriented mutual funds.

-Indexation can be slightly difficult to follow, please read the detailed explanation provided here in order to understand how indexation actually works.
+Indexation can be slightly tricky to follow.
+Please read the detailed explanation provided here to understand how indexation works.

-In addition to all of these, you also need to be aware of the Securities Transaction Tax (STT).
-The fund manager will charge you an STT of 0.001% if you decide to sell your units of the equity fund.
-STT is not applicable to the sale of units in debt mutual funds.
+In addition to all of these, you also need to be aware of the Securities Transaction Tax STT.
+The fund manager will charge you an STT of 0.001% if you decide to sell your equity fund units.
+Securities Transaction Tax STT does not apply to the sale of units in debt mutual funds.

 How to Declare Mutual Fund Investments in ITR

 Declaring your investment returns while filing your income tax returns is not as straightforward as it may seem.
-Let’s take a look at how you can do this in a seamless fashion.
+Let’s look at how tax filing of capital gains can be done seamlessly.

 If you are a salaried person with no accumulation of capital gains yet, you will need to fill in Form 1 along with Form 16 provided by your employer.